The Bicentennial Man: Plot

 Andrew begins to wear clothes, and Little Sir (who orders Andrew to call him George) is a lawyer.
-He insists on dressing like a human, even though most humans refuse to accept him.
+Andrew insists on dressing like a human, even though most humans refuse to accept him.
 In a conversation with George, Andrew realizes he must also expand his vocabulary, and decides to go to the library.
 On his way, he gets lost, and stands in the middle of a field.
 Two humans begin to walk across the field towards him, and he asks them the way to the library.
 They instead harass him, and threaten to take him apart when George arrives and scares them off.
 As he takes Andrew to the library, Andrew explains that he wants to write a book on the history of robots.
 The incident with the two humans angers Little Miss, and she forces George to go to court for robot rights.
 George's son, Paul, helps out by fighting the legal battle as George convinces the public.
 Eventually, the public opinion is turned in favor of robots, and laws are passed banning robot-harming orders.
 Little Miss, after the court case is won, dies.

 Andrew, with Paul's help, gets a meeting with the head of U.S. Robots.
 He requests that his body be replaced by an android, so that he may better resemble a human.
 After Paul threatens legal action, U.S. Robots agrees to give Andrew an android body.
 However, U.S. Robots retaliates by creating central brains for their robots, so that no individual robot may become like Andrew.
 Meanwhile, Andrew, with his new body, decides to study robobiology - the science of organic robots like himself.
 Andrew begins to design a system allowing androids to eat food like humans, solely for the purpose of becoming more like a person.

 After Paul's death, Andrew comes to U.S. Robots again, meeting with Alvin Magdescu, Director of Research.
 He offers U.S. Robots the opportunity to market his newly designed prostheses for human use, as well as his own.
 He successfully has the digestive system installed in his body, and plans to create an excretory system to match.
 Meanwhile, his products are successfully marketed and he becomes a highly honored inventor.
 As he reaches 150 years of age, a dinner is held in his honor in which he is labeled the Sesquicentennial Robot.
 Andrew is not yet satisfied, however.